Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Near-optimal set and near-optimal robust bilevel problem

 \end{proof}

-\begin{corollary} Let $(\hat{x}, \hat{y})$ be a bilevel-feasible solution of a near-optimal robust bilevel problem of tolerance $\delta$, $R$ be the radius of the lower-level feasible set and $G_k(\hat{x},\cdot)$ be $K_k$-Lipschitz for a given $k$, then the $k$-th constraint is robust against near-optimal deviations if:
+\begin{corollary} Let $(\hat{x}, \hat{y})$ be a bilevel-feasible solution to the optimistic bilevel problem \eqref{prob:optimistic}, $\delta$ a tolerance value, let $R$ be the radius of the lower-level feasible set and $G_k(\hat{x},\cdot)$ be $K_k$-Lipschitz for a given $k$, then the $k$-th constraint is robust against near-optimal deviations if:

 \end{corollary} \begin{proof} The inequality can be deduced from the fact that $\|y - \hat{y}\| \leq R$.

 \end{proof}